Choose your home inspector carefully

 We have identified a few companies that have consistently produced inspection reports that reflect a thorough process, include photos to evidence the issues, and are produced in a very timely manner.
 We provide the names of those companies to our clients as a starting point to making a choice.
-Clearly that’s a better place to start than a blank page.
+Clearly that’s a better place to start than Goggle.
 Of course, we fully support the inspection process by whatever company the client chooses.

 A critial issue – Know what to expect!
 What is the scope of the inspection?
 What gets inspected and, more importantly (1) what does not get inspected and (2) what is the extent of inspections?
 What additional, specialized inspections are available?

 Most fundamental … all base-level home inspections are visual, non-invasive, non-scientific observations by a person knowledgeable of home construction and systems.
 Likely NOT included in the base-level inspection are solar panels, security systems, landscape irrigation systems, swimming pool systems, or tests for radon or asbestos or mold or water quality, etc., etc. … possibly plus lots else.

 Every inspection will be subject to a Home Inspection Agreement sample that will specify the scope of the inspection.
 A review of this document of each inspection company you are considering is a fundamental part of making that choice.

 The cost of a home inspection depends on the size of the home in square feet, the number of stories, its location and the scope of the inspection in terms of what gets inspected as well as the depth of the inspection.
 For extra cost, all inspection companies will add some components beyond the base-level inspection.
 Also consider specialized inspection for issues of special concern … such as AC systems, wells, septic systems, solar systems, etc.